brillout/goldpage/readme.md

 <br/>

-## Control Transpilation: Babel / TypeScript /  ES6 / ...
+## Transpilation: Babel / TypeScript /  ES6 / ...

 You can configure Babel and the JavaScript transpilation by creating a `.babelrc` file.
 See [/examples/babel](/examples/babel) for an example of configuring babel.